16 Cool Things To Do In Chicago (Most For Free)

 The Art Institute of Chicago

-The Oriental Institute Museum – entrance is for free!
+The Oriental Institute Museum – entrance is free!

-Visiting will probably only take up an hour of your time or less.
+Visiting will probably only take up 1 hour of your time or less.
 But if you are interested in history it is well worth the visit.
-Another benefit of visiting is that it is located in the beautiful University of Chicago campus which is one of the next cool things to do in Chicago.
+Another benefit of visiting is that it is located on the beautiful University of Chicago campus which is the next cool thing to do in Chicago on my list.

 The University of Chicago is consistently ranked as one of the best universities in the United States.
-But it also happens to have one of the countries most beautiful campuses.
+But it also happens to have one of the country’s most beautiful campuses.

 The University was established in 1890 and is full of amazing Gothic buildings.
 It really feels like you are in a different city when you walk around the campus with vines creeping up the walls of the grand old buildings.